RMHogervorst/rwethereyet/content/post/2020-07-16-installing-lightgbm-on-macos-catalina/index.md

 And you are done.

+### How to install lightgbm with renv
+[renv](https://rstudio.github.io/renv/index.html) builds a separate library for your project.
+This is cool, because it allows you to use different packages that do not influence each other.
+However starting a new project with renv does not have lightgbm installed.

+I've found the easiest is to use `setwd()` in your R console to move to the `LightGBM` folder and then `ssource("build_r.R")` this will build the package again and place it in the correct library.

 # Fin
 I thought there would be issues with different versions of R, but the main issues are related to architecture: system libraries that you have to install on macos.
 After this installation the installation of the R wrapper is not really a big issue anymore, at least not for R 3.6, 4.0 and 4.1 (at the time of writing).

 ### References
 - Find more polished R tutorials by me in [this tutorial overview page on my main blog feed](https://blog.rmhogervorst.nl//tags/tutorial/)